| |

 T Puzzle

-The T Puzzle features four pieces that must be combined to form a symmetric capital T. The pieces may not overlap one another in the final configuration.
-This is a deceivingly simple puzzle.
+Arrange the four given pieces to form a symmetric capital letter T. The pieces may not overlap one another in the final configuration.

 If customers were stumped by the puzzle, they were encouraged to contact the company for the solution.
 The Wikipedia article for the T Puzzle features a picture of an 1898 version of this puzzle.